-Honda BR-V in Pakistan doesn’t offer push button start, meaning we’re still being forced to become un-cool with the same old key.
-In the rest of the countries, various variants of BV-R offers this feature, but cannot be seen in the standard or S model of the vehicle.
+Honda BR-V in Pakistan doesn’t offer a push-button start, meaning we’re still being forced to become un-cool with the same old key.
+In the rest of the countries, various variants of BR-V offer this feature, but cannot be seen in the standard or S model of the vehicle.

 Price of Honda BR-V

 Honda BR-V despite being manufactured in Pakistan is priced quite high given the lack of safety and security features and some other problems that we’ve mentioned above.
-In Pakistan, the *price of the standard i-VTEC model is Rs.
+In Pakistan, the launch price of the base model i-VTEC is Rs.
 2,229,000.
 Let’s review the prices in other countries:

 - In India, the starting price of BR-V is ₹ 899,350 (equal to Rs.
 1,461,278)